 That's a good question.
 For an overview of the regulatory situation surrounding betting markets and suggestions for reform, I recommend this paper by Adam Ozimek.

 Why, in fact it did.
 Betfair is a betting exchange located in the United Kingdom.
 In order to comply with US law, it does not allow users to log in to its site from the United States.
 In order to access data from Betfair through a programmatic interface, one must be logged in.
-To meet Betfair's requirements and stay well clear of US law, the server processing data from Betfair and serving this site is located in the European Union.
+To meet Betfair's requirements and stay well clear of US law, the server processing data from Betfair is located in the European Union.

-You can donate via Bitcoin below.
+You can donate via cryptocurrency below.